condereis/realtime-stock/README.rst

 * Method to get stock's latest price.
 * Method to get all stock's information provided by Yahoo Finance.
 * Method get stock's daily historical information.
-* Method download historical data from Yahoo Finance.
+* Method download stock's historical data from Yahoo Finance.

 **Utility functions**

 * Function to request recent quotes about a list of tickers.
 * Function to get stock's daily historical information.
-* Function to download historical data from Yahoo Finance.
+* Function to download historical data about a list of tickers..

 Installation